Skip to content

 nope

-The inverse of every, checks whether all element in the list are false.
-In case the list of elements is empty, it will return false.
+The inverse of every, checks whether all elements in the list are false.
+In case the list of elements is empty, it will return true.

 Argument Usage Type Description